-Eating can be as much of an adventure as that white water rafting trip you’ve got planned for your trip.
+Eating can be as much of an adventure as that wild water rafting trip you’ve got planned for your trip.
 But – it can be one of the BEST parts and certainly an excellent way to truly experience a foreign culture!
 A valid concern is that you won’t have enough money to eat well.
 To which I say, you’re probably right.
 If you’re gone for two weeks or so I wouldn’t worry about it.
 Spend some extra time at the gym when you get home.

 But there are some tricks of the trade that can help you eat inexpensively and well, while still enjoying the full experience of international cuisine.